On compact uniformly recurrent subgroups: Introduction

 \subsection{Acknowledgements}

 PEC is supported in part by the FWO and the F.R.S.-FNRS under the EOS programme (project ID 40007542).
-GG is a University of California President's Postdoctoral researcher and is also supported by Fulbright Postdoctoral Fellowship.
-WL is a F.R.S.-FNRS postdoctoral researcher.
+GG is supported by the University of California President's Postdoctoral Fellowship.
+WL has been a F.R.S.-FNRS postdoctoral researcher.